Last updated on July 19th, 2025 at 06:09 am

 Use WebDriver Manager.
 It will automatically download and update ChromeDriver.

-- Check Your Chrome Browser Version: Go to the Chrome browser’s help section and check the version.
-Update the version if using an older one.
+- Check Your Chrome Browser Version: Go to Chrome’s help section and check the version.
+Update it if needed.

-- Open the Command Prompt (Windows) or Terminal (Mac/Linux).
+- Open Command Prompt (Windows) or Terminal (Mac/Linux).

 Have any issues?
 Drop a comment below!